 - The individual desires to remain in their own home rather than the hospital.

-Open communication regarding the benefits and timing of hospice care is important for all parties involved – patient, family members, and healthcare providers.
+Open communication regarding the benefits and timing of hospice care is important for all parties involved – patients, family members, and healthcare providers.
 Although ultimately the decision of the patient, the election of hospice care can benefit both the patient and caregivers.
 Hospice care not only helps provide the necessary support to a patient struggling with a terminal condition but also renders peace of mind for family members who are uncertain about what lies ahead.

 If you have questions about hospice or are ready to speak to a Traditions Health representative, click the request care button below.